rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 > Extent of manifestation: <CITE>pages [1], 432-488</CITE>
-> (*Comment:* An offprint from Memoirs of the Literary and Philosophical Society of Manchester, volume 4, part 2, Manchester, 1796)
+> (*Comment*: An offprint from Memoirs of the Literary and Philosophical Society of Manchester, volume 4, part 2, Manchester, 1796)

 <a name="5.20.8.6">5.20.8.6</a> If a manifestation contains  multiple sequences of numbered or unnumbered pages, leaves, or columns, preferably record all of the sequences in the form and sequence presented.